abarbatei/vistier/README.md

 For convenience, the flask server has also been deployed as a docker container.
 You can find it here: https://hub.docker.com/r/abadon42/vistier

+## Flask Server

+There are 2 APIs implemented :

+`/wallet-status`
+- checks the provided wallet address if it has the specific collection NFTs (indicated by the CMIDs, Candy Machine IDs).
+If found, will also show how much royalties did the wallet pay for the owned NFTs.
+- Will also check for escrowed NFTs (i.e. that are not in the wallet at this time).
+- Requires the following parameters:
+  - **address**: the wallet address to check for NFTs
+  - **cmid**: Candy Machine ID for the targeted collection.
+    - They are usually the first creator address (if verified).
+    - Can look it up in Solana explorers or ask the collection creators.
+    - Parameter can appear multiple times, when there are multiple creators.

+`/marketplace-signature/<signature-hash>`
+- checks and identifies if the signature is a marketplace: Sell, Listing.
+Cancel Offer or Place Offer.
+Currently, only MagicEden is supported.

+## Discord server

+To highlight the utility of Vistier API a Discord was built.
+A detailed description on the server and setting it up [can be found here](./discord)

 ## Architecture